Refresh Flow Data Using Incremental Refresh

 - Append to table: This option adds the new data to your existing table.
 If the table doesn't already exist, a new table is created when the flow is first run and subsequent runs will add new rows to this table.
 Not available for .csv output types.
 For more information about supported refresh combinations, see Flow refresh options

 - Replace data (Tableau Prep Builder version 2020.3.1 and later and on the web): This option is available when you want to write your output back to an existing table in a database.
 It replaces the data in the database table with the flow data, but maintains the table schema structure.

 You can run individual flows using incremental refresh in Tableau Prep Builder, on the web, or from the command line.
-For information about running your flow from the command line, see Run the flow with incremental refresh enabled (version 2020.2.1 and later).
+For information about running your flow from the command line, see Run the flow with incremental refresh enabled.

 If you have The Data Management Add-on with Tableau Prep Conductor enabled, you can run your flow using incremental refresh using a schedule on Tableau Server or Tableau Online.
 For information about running your flow on a schedule, see Schedule Flow Tasks(Link opens in a new window) in the Tableau Server help.

 Note: In prior version, write options are set in Tableau Prep Builder and can't be changed when running your flow in Tableau Server or Tableau Online.
 Starting in Tableau Server and Tableau Online version 2020.4, you can edit the flow directly in the web.
-For more information about using Tableau Prep On the web see Tableau Prep on the Web(Link opens in a new window) in the Tableau Server help.
+For more information about using Tableau Prep On the web see see Tableau Prep on the Web(Link opens in a new window) in the Tableau Server help.

 Tableau Prep runs a full refresh for all outputs regardless of the run option you select if no existing output is found.
 Subsequent flow runs use the incremental refresh process and retrieve and process only the new rows unless incremental refresh configuration data is missing or the existing output is removed.

 From the top menu, click the drop-down option on the Run button.